 Exchange your money in banks and with authorized money changers only and do not forget to ask receipt of the exchange.
 In Kathmandu, banks have money exchange counters.
 These facilities to change money are quick and convenient.
 We are told it is necessary to ask for receipts when money is changed.
-On the return journey, if you are left with Nepalese rupees, they can exchange 10% against exchange receipts to about 10 or 12 different kinds of foreign currency at the Tribhuvan International Airport Kathmandu.
-Nepal has modern banking facilities and some of the International Banks have their own offices in Kathmandu .
-Almost all foreign currencies along with credit cards such as American Express, Visa and Master Card, etc. are accepted in Nepal at major hotels, shops and restaurants.
+Before you return, if you are left with any Nepalese currency, they can get it exchanged for 10% against exchange receipts to about 10 or 12 different kinds of foreign currency at Tribhuvan International Airport, Kathmandu.
+Nepal has modern banking facilities and some of the International Banks also have their own offices in Kathmandu.
+Almost all foreign currencies along with credit cards such as American Express, Visa and Master Card etc. are accepted in Nepal at most of the major hotels, shops and restaurants.

-Major banks, hotels, and the exchange counters at Tribhuvan Airport provide services for exchanging foreign currency.
+Major banks, hotels and the exchange counters at Tribhuvan Airport provide services of exchanging foreign currency.
 US dollar traveler's checks can be purchased from American Express at Durbar Marg and other major banks in Kathmandu.
 Banks typically charge 1% of the face value to cash traveler's checks.

-All major commercials banks of Nepal including Standard Charted Bank, Nabils Bank etc are offering ATM service in it's different branches in Kathmandu and Pokhara.
+All major commercials banks of Nepal including Standard Charted bank, Nabil bank, Nepal Investment bank etc, Himalaya bank are offering ATM service in its different branches in Kathmandu and in different cities.
 You can get cash advances on both Visa and Master card.
-These ATMs are accessible 24 hours a day.
-One is located down the drive to the Kathmandu Guest House in Thamel, another one is next to the Roadhouse Cafe in Thamel.
+These ATMs are accessible 24 hours a day and also the tourist area Thamel is now flooded with ATMS.

-- Banks are open 9 am to 3 pm Monday through Friday.
+- Banks are open from 9 am to 3 pm Monday through Friday.

 - The Kantipath branch (Ph: 4227375) is open 9 am to 3.30 pm Monday through Friday, 9 am to 1 pm on Saturday, and closed on Sunday.

-- Standard Charted Bank (used to be Grindlays Bank) on Kantipath (Ph: 4228474) is open 9.30 am to 3.30 pm .
+- Standard Chartered Bank (used to be Grindlays Bank) on Kantipath (Ph: 4228474) is open 9.30 am to 3.30 pm .
 There is also an ATM here for Visa and Mastercard access.

 - Counters of Himalayan Bank at Thamel (Ph: 4227749) open 9 am to 3.30 pm and New Road (Ph: 4243107) are open 9 am to 5.30 pm , closed on Saturdays.